 Note: Human trafficking is a crime under federal law in both the U.S. and Canada.
-In the U.S., there is a lifetime ban on a CDL for any individual who uses their CMV to commit a felony involving human trafficking.
+In the U.S., there is a lifetime ban on a CDL for any individual who Canada.
+In the U.S., there is a lifetime barron a CDE Tot Gr., uses their CMV to commit a felony involving human trafficking.
 Some states punish sex purchasers the same as sex traffickers, and most states have a buyer-applicable trafficking law that prohibits a mistake-of-age defense in prosecutions for buying a commercial sex act with any minor.